-- Highly visible in Spider-Man: The Animated Series, and for some, a major drawback.
+- Highly noticeable in Spider-Man: The Animated Series.
 The extent varies somewhat from episode to episode, but when characters aren't having non-stop conversations, Spider-Man's internal monologue steps in to fill the gap.
 Always.
 Ceaselessly.
 About things we can easily see for ourselves.
 Can't... breathe...
 At least some of this is attributed to the shaky production values later in its run, where Stock Footage is used to cover half of the plot relevant gaps and the dialogue has to cover the other half.

 - Actually used to good effect in old Popeye cartoons, where scenes would be punctuated by characters mumbling under their breaths.
 These mumbles are often very funny.

 - Used quite a bit by The Wombles although to a less annoying effect than other examples.
 The voice actor generally added in little bits such as "Oh what's that?
 A bee by the looks of it..."
 Whenever one of the characters looked away.